Black holes are almost optimal quantum cloners

 Quantum cloning refers to the duplication or copying of quantum information, a process that is known to be impossible to achieve perfectly~\cite{Dieks1982,WoottersZurek1982} but that can be performed approximately.
-A quantum cloning machine attempts to maximize the probability that a quantum state $|\psi\rangle$ (or by extension $N$ identically prepared states $|\psi\ra^{\otimes N}$) is cloned into a state $|\psi_{\rm out}\ra=U|\psi_{\rm in}\rangle|0\ra X\ra$ with a unitary transformation $U$ acting on the input state $|\psi_{\rm in}\ra$, a blank state $|0\ra$ that is to hold multiples of the cloned state, and an ancillar state $|X\ra$.
+A quantum cloning machine attempts to maximize the probability that a quantum state $|\psi\rangle$ (or by extension $N$ identically prepared states $|\psi\ra^{\otimes N}$) is cloned into a state $|\psi_{\rm out}\ra=U|\psi_{\rm in}\rangle|0\ra |X\ra$ with a unitary transformation $U$ acting on the input state $|\psi_{\rm in}\ra$, a blank state $|0\ra$ that is to hold multiples of the cloned state, and an ancillar state $|X\ra$.
 The formalism of quantum cloning machines was introduced by Buzek and Hillery~\cite{BuzekHillery1996}, and has received considerable attention (see, e.g., the reviews~\cite{CerfFiurasek2005,Scaranietal2005}).
 The fidelity of one of the $M$ cloned states $\rho_{\rm out}^j$ is given by \be F_j=\mbox{}_{\rm in}\la\psi|\rho^j_{\rm out}|\psi\ra_{\rm in}\;, \ee and the optimal $N\to M$ cloning fidelity of universal quantum cloning machines (devices that copy any input state $|\psi\ra$ with the same fidelity) is~\cite{GisinMassar1997,Brussetal1998} \be F_{\rm opt}=\frac{M(N+1)+N}{M(N+2)}\;. \ee Quantum cloning machines that reach the optimal cloning limit have been constructed using simple quantum optical elements (parametric amplifiers and beam splitters) for discrete states such as polarization~\cite{Simon2000} as well as continuous variables~\cite{Fiurasek2001,Braunsteinetal2001}.

-In order to discuss quantum cloning by black holes, we study the effect of the unitary transformation $U=e^{-iH}$ applied to an arbitrary incoming quantum state $|\psi_{\rm in}\ra$ (that includes the blank and ancillar states), where $|\psi\ra$ encodes information in the ``particle-antiparticle" basis, i.e., $|\psi_{\rm in}\ra=\sigma|1,0\ra_g+\tau|0,1\ra_g$ and $|n,m\ra_g$ represents a state with $n$ particles and $m$ antiparticles at past infinity (the time slice ${\cal I}^-$ in Fig.~1).
+In order to discuss quantum cloning by black holes, we study the effect of the unitary transformation $U=e^{-iH}$ applied to an arbitrary incoming quantum state $|\psi_{\rm in}\ra$ (including the blank and ancillar states), where $|\psi\ra$ encodes information in the ``particle-antiparticle" basis, i.e., $|\psi_{\rm in}\ra=\sigma|1,0\ra_g+\tau|0,1\ra_g$ and where $|n,m\ra_g$ represents a state with $n$ particles and $m$ antiparticles at past null infinity (the time slice ${\mathscr I^-}$ in Fig.~1).